Waves, Crystals and Chaos

 The Structural Category rules perform with mathematical precision.

-The Wave Category rules showed that the step size of the random walk changes according to a × U b where U is the size of the universe and b is close to -0.5.
+The Wave Category rules showed that the mean step size of the random walk changes according to a × U b where U is the size of the universe and b is close to -0.5.
+It remains to be shown if this relationship can be explained mathematically.
+Many of the wave rules exhibit a marked divination from this trend with boundary lengths less than 50 cells long.
+It is suggested that this is due to the boundary being too short for specific classes of patterns and that the a × U -5 relationship only appears after such additions have stopped.

 The emergence of asymmetry is shown in the fact that the One Dimensional Cellular Automata that occur spontaneously are not all themselves state symmetric.
 It is also shown in the Chaos created by H1D8 is not symmetric with either state.